-The financial results for the year ended 31 December 2021 are shown in the Statement of Financial activities and are considered satisfactory by the Board.

-In 2021, the Simon Communities of Ireland generated income of €1,379,955.
-This compared to income of €1,231,734 in 2020.
+The financial results for the year ended 31 December 2022 are shown in the Statement of Financial activities and are considered satisfactory by the Board.
+In 2022, the Simon Communities of Ireland generated income of €1,379,955 in 2021.